Intergroup violence in bursts: Model

-We do not assume that individuals know their payoffs in advance, but they will heuristically---and perhaps wrongly---distinguish between valuable ($C > D$) and nonvaluable ($C < D$) public goods.
+We do not assume that individuals know their payoffs in advance, but they will heuristically---and perhaps wrongly---distinguish between valuable ($C > D$) and non-valuable ($C < D$) public goods or, to the same effect, between potentially efficacious and non-efficacious actions \cite{saab16}.
 Note that payoffs are not used in the model's calculations but are defined to provide a meaningful interpretation.
-When $i$ chooses between $C$ and $D$ amid $N_C$ cooperators, payoffs for cooperation, $P_C=\theta(N_C + 1)/n - 1$, and defection, $P_D=\theta N_C/n + Q$, with a synergy or enhancement factor $\theta \geq 1$, are the same as in evolutionary game theory \cite{perc17} except for $Q$.
-This additional factor $Q$ assures that if $D$ approximates $C$, which means that the outcomes of defection and cooperation become equally valuable, $P_D$ approximates $P_C$ [$Q= (\theta/n - 1)(1-R); R = (C-D)/(C+D); \theta = \theta_0 + R$, with a base rate $\theta_0 \geq 1$].
+When $i$ chooses between $C$ and $D$ amid $N_C$ cooperators, payoffs for cooperation and defection are, respectively

+with a synergy or enhancement factor $\theta \geq 1$.
+These definitions are the same as in evolutionary game theory \cite{perc17} except for $Q$.
+This additional factor $Q$ assures that if $D$ approximates $C$, which means that the outcomes of defection and cooperation become equally valuable, $P_D$ approximates $P_C$.\footnote{$Q= (\theta/n - 1)(1-R); R = (C-D)/(C+D); \theta = \theta_0 + R$, with a base rate $\theta_0 \geq 1$.} If one fine-tunes $C$ and $D$ in $Q$ to increase or decrease the difference between $P_D$ and $P_C$, this will alter the difference in height between the two minima in Fig.~\ref{fig:mountain}.

-For our empirical study, we have to choose values for $C$ and $D$ to predict the critical level of steady defectors, $p_c$.
+For our empirical study, we have to choose values for $C$ and $D$ to predict the critical proportion of non-fighters, $p_c$.
 The most obvious choice is $C = 1$, as in game theory and the original Ising model.
-For $D$ we want to avoid two trivial values: if $D = C = 1$, there is no point in cooperating, as said above, and if $D = 0$, there is no dilemma (only a downward slope to the right in Fig.~\ref{fig:mountain}).
-Choosing $D$ halfway in between 0 and 1 seems to be a reasonable first approximation, hence we set $S = \{1,-1/2\}$ for all conditional cooperators, also in our examples.
-Because these two values were published earlier in two nonempirical papers \cite{brugspin,bruggeman20a}, one could say they were preregistered.
-For steady defectors we set $S_j = - 1/2$, irrespective of their reasons.
-Note that all earlier Ising models had either the values $\{1,-1\}$ \cite{castellano09,dorogovtsev08,stauffer07,jones85,galam82,callen74,weidlich71} or $ \{1,0\}$ \cite{daniels17}; the latter correctly predicts the size distribution of the number of pigtailed macaques participating in violent conflicts.
-Of all these models, only one represents a public goods game, be it for two persons \cite{adami18,sarkar19} whereas our model is applicable to groups of any size.
+For $D$ we want to avoid two trivial values: if $D = 0$, there is no dilemma (but a downward slope to the right in Fig.~\ref{fig:mountain}), and if $D = 1$, there is no point in cooperating, which is equally valuable as defecting.
+Choosing $D$ to be maximally distant from the two trivial values seems to be a reasonable first approximation.
+Hence, we set $S = \{1,-1/2\}$ for all conditional cooperators, also in the examples.
+For non-fighters $j$ we set $S_j = - 1/2$, irrespective of their reasons.
+Note that all earlier Ising models had either the values $\{1,-1\}$ \cite{castellano09,stauffer07,galam91,weidlich71} or $ \{1,0\}$ \cite{daniels17}.
+Of all these models, only one represents a public goods game, in that case for two individuals \cite{adami18,sarkar19} whereas our model is applicable to groups of any size.